Coffee with Anticonvulsants: What’s Safe, What’s Not, and When

 In conclusion, while coffee is a beloved beverage enjoyed by many, individuals taking carbonic anhydrase inhibitor anticonvulsants should approach its consumption with caution.
 The diuretic effect and potential drug interactions may pose risks for those seeking the benefits of both their medication and a cup of joe.
 Consulting with a healthcare provider is essential for determining the best course of action when it comes to enjoying coffee while on these medications.

-Coffee With Topiramate
+Coffee and Topiramate

 Coffee with Topiramate: A Comprehensive Look at the Combination